Energy-Consumption Advantage of Quantum Computation: Discussion and outlook

-This achievement is made possible with the fundamental framework and the thorough theoretical techniques that we have developed here.
-These developments bridge the gap between the complexity-theoretical techniques for studying query complexity and the physical notion of energy that has been studied previously in the field of quantum thermodynamics.
-Our framework and the general bounds on energy consumption can be used for studying a potentially broader class of problems; for example, similar to Simon's problem, it is interesting to extend our analysis to the more general Abelian hidden subgroup problem~\cite{Ettinger2004}, which can be solved by quantum computation with the non-invertible oracle as in our framework.
-Apart from these problems, we also note that, for solving another type of problem in the query-complexity setting, such as the Bernstein-Vasirani problem~\cite{doi:10.1137/S0097539796300921}, existing quantum algorithms are designed to use an invertible definition of the oracle.
-Thus, given our discovery of the energy-consumption advantage in solving Simon's problem, it would be natural to wonder whether this different type of problem can also enjoy a significant quantum advantage in energy consumption (and query complexity), even if the quantum algorithms can only use the non-invertible oracle as in our framework.
-Another logical and relevant question would be whether such an energy-consumption advantage could still be proven even if the assumption of a black-box oracle is relaxed and whether the energetic contributions from the oracle can be included in the overall bounds, unlike the conventional analysis in the query-complexity setting.
+These results bridge the gap between the complexity-theoretical techniques for studying query complexity and the physical notion of energy that has been studied previously in the field of quantum thermodynamics, opening an alternative way of studying the advantages of quantum computation.
+Our framework and the general bounds on energy consumption can be used for studying a potentially broader class of problems; for example, similar to Simon's problem, it is interesting to extend our analysis to other problems in the query-complexity setting, such as the Abelian hidden subgroup problem~\cite{Ettinger2004}, the Bernstein-Vasirani problem~\cite{doi:10.1137/S0097539796300921}, and the problem with verifiable quantum advantage without structure~\cite{9996892}.
+Another relevant question would be whether such an energy-consumption advantage of quantum computation could still be proven even if the assumption of a black-box oracle is relaxed and whether the energetic contributions from the oracle can be included in the overall bounds, unlike the conventional analysis in the query-complexity setting.
+Also, while our analysis provides an achievable upper bound of energy consumption for quantum computation and a fundamental lower bound for classical computation, it is interesting to develop techniques for proving a lower bound of energy consumption of quantum computation.